Lanilen/OverKmer/README.md

 The only other kmers that ever cover as many >90% reads as the telomere repeats are poly-A tails (and their reverse complement), and, in the case of untrimed 2-Channel SBS Illumina data, poly-G errors.
-In test done on moneky, human, and bird data, all other repeats, including microsatellites, never come close to the telomere.
+In test done on monkey, human, and bird data, all other repeats, including microsatellites, never come close to the telomere.

 Output should look something like this: